NCBI-Codeathons/pubmed-codeathon-team2/README.md

     * Top 10 results retturned for the queries (from the log sample)

     3] To narrow the scope, we will begin by taking the 10 most popular/10 least popular queries in the provided dataset.

+## Dependencies
+- Python version >= 3
+- Required modules:
+* pandas
+* numpy
+* xmltodict
+* requests
+* matplotlib
+* sklearn
+- You can easily install these with pip (Ex: pip install pandas)
+- Most other standard core modules should already be available on your system.

 ## Team
 - Avena Cheng